"Tomorrow is not promised."

 Naya Rivera shared that sentiment in one of her final posts on social media before the Glee star was confirmed dead by authorities on Monday, July 13.
 The news came just five days after she went missing on a California lake.
 She was just 33 years old.

 July 13 was already a date likely ingrained in most Glee fans' memories.
-Rivera's co-star and friend Cory Monteith died on the same date seven years ago.
+Rivera's co-star and friend Cory Monteith—who would have turned 39 on May 11—died on the same date seven years earlier.

 During a press conference, Ventura County Sheriff Bill Ayub revealed authorities were able to conclude through speaking to Rivera's son, who was wearing a life vest, that he and Rivera, whose life vest was found on the boat, swam in the lake together.
 It was then, Ayub said, "that her son described being helped into the boat by Rivera, who boosted him on to the deck from behind.
 He told investigators that he looked back and saw her disappear under the surface of the water."